-A short-term illness or other condition that has long-term complications may qualify as a disability.
-For example, if an employee breaks his leg and must be in a cast and use crutches for six weeks, that generally wouldn't be a disability.
-However, if the employee's leg doesn't heal properly, and the employee is permanently unable to walk for more than a few minutes without pain, that would likely be a disability.
-Similarly, an employee who suffers a mild concussion in a bike accident, but recovers fully within a few days, likely does not have a disability.
+A short-term illness or other condition that has long-term complications may also qualify as a disability.
+For example, an employee who suffers a mild concussion in a bike accident, but recovers fully within a few days, likely does not have a disability.
 If, however, the employee suffers brain damage as a result of the accident, that would generally qualify as a disability.

 As explained above, conditions that are permanent but result in only temporary periods of actual disability also qualify as disabilities.
 For example, a person with epilepsy generally will be found to have a disability, even though she rarely has seizures, and the few seizures she does have last for no more than a minute or two.

 If your employer has discriminated against you because of your disability, you should consult with an experienced lawyer.
 You have the legal right to be free from discrimination based on your disability, and to receive reasonable accommodation for your disability, if your employer can provide it without undue hardship.
 Unfortunately, many employers are unfamiliar with the requirements of the ADA or unclear about what constitutes a disability that's protected under the law.
 A lawyer can help you assess your situation and decide how to proceed.